How to Calculate Load Test Target Numbers

 Catalog

 What is left to do?
-Well, we do not have any “I am just looking around”-visitors yet.
-We know that our total visit count is 10,000 and we already assigned 3,200 of these to cart, checkout, and registration, so we have 6,800 visits left.
+Well, we do not yet have any “I am just looking around” visitors.
+We know that our total visit count is 10,000, and we have already assigned 3,200 of these to cart, checkout, and registration, so we have 6,800 visits left.
 We can now use these for something else.

-Depending on the store type (large store, small store etc), people tend to use search more or less.
+Depending on the store type (large store, small store, etc.), people tend to use search more or less.
 To put enough stress on search and refinements, we simply assume 50% of all people like to search.
-Therefore the missing 6,800 visits will be 3,400 catalog browsing visits and 3,400 visits that will search before browsing the search result.
+Therefore, the missing 6,800 visits will be 3,400 catalog browsing visits and 3,400 visits that will search before browsing the search results.

 • TBrowsing = 3,400